jnand/cortland-guide/pages/keychain.md

 Keychain
 =========

 Proper management of credentials is the cornerstone of a secure system.
-For this reason we'll migrate away from macOS's builtin keychain for all but trivial logins.
+For this reason we'll migrate away from macOS's built-in keychain for all but trivial logins.
 There are many password management solutions available, most of them cloud offerings; however, this guide aims to keep critical assets under our control to as much extent as possible.

 We'll be using the open source [KeePassXC](https://keepassxc.org/) client to manage our passwords, syncing them via Dropbox.